Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

 ..
 Note::

    When upgrading, you can only upgrade one minor version at a time, or from the last release of major version X to major version X+1.
 You cannot skip versions.
 For patches, you can skip versions e.g. X.X.0 to X.X.3.

-To download previous node versions, see :ref:`Previous node versions<previous-downloads>`.
+   If you are running version 4.2.3 you can :ref:`migrate to the latest version<migration-docker-distribution>`.
+If you are running any version older than 4.2.3 you will have to delete your database and start over using the instructions on this page.

 Run a testnet node
 ==================